-- Top tier: PCGS and NGC
+- Top-tier: PCGS and NGC

-- Second tier: ANACS and ICG
+- Second-tier: ANACS and ICG

-- Third tier: All others, including ACG, INB, NTC, PCI, SEGS, SGS, etc.
+- Third-tier: All others, including ACG, INB, NTC, PCI, SEGS, SGS, etc.

-Because NGC is also very highly regarded for their conservative and consistent grading, coins that are in NGC slabs are valued approximately the same as PCGS coins.
+Because NGC is also very highly regarded for its conservative and consistent grading, coins that are in NGC slabs are valued approximately the same as PCGS coins.
 But if you see sellers claiming PCGS prices for coins in any other grading company's holder, beware!

 eBay Takes Action

 In an effort to reduce this type of fraud, eBay has started enforcing new rules when selling coins.
 This includes a prohibition on selling replica or copy coins.
 This even includes coins that are marked with the word "COPY" on the coin.
-Additionally, you can only use the numeric grade of a coin in the title if the coin has been graded by an approved third party grading service.
+Additionally, you can only use the numeric grade of a coin in the title if the coin has been graded by an approved third-party grading service.
 Currently, this includes PCGS, NGC, IGC, and ANACS.